school-brainhack/school-brainhack.github.io/content/en/project/duolingo_eeg_ml_classification/index.md

 # Summarize your project in < ~75 words.
 This description will appear at the top of your page and on the list page with other projects..

-summary: "In this project, we attempt to apply machine learning methods to the analysis of EEG data recorded while a participant completes language learning tasks on the popular online platform Duolingo.
-Specifically, we seek to determine if features in the EEG signal can serve to predict whether the participant has gotten a task right or wrong, at the moment when the participant receives feedback on their performance in the task.
-A k-nearest neighbours classifier achieves a 98% accuracy rate when predicting whether the participant got the answer right or wrong based on the EEG voltages from 8 electrodes."
+summary: "In this project, we aim to use machine learning on EEG data from participants' language learning tasks on Duolingo.
+Specifically, we ask if EEG features can predict whether the participant has gotten a task right or wrong when they receive feedback.
+Using a k-nearest neighbours classifier, we achieve 98% accuracy in determining correct or incorrect answers based on EEG voltages from 8 electrodes."

 # If you want to add a cover image (listpage and image in the right), add it to your directory and indicate the name
 # below with the extension.